jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
-.notes If you are looking for a authentication framework, and you are using Rails, there is Devise, Authlogic, and Sorcery.
+.notes If you are looking for an authentication framework, and you are using Rails, there is Devise, Authlogic, and Sorcery.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Devise</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Authlogic</h1>
 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Sorcery</h1>

 !SLIDE
-.notes In the past, I've worked mostly on non-Rails applications, and as there was not a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|Last year, after looking for existing solutions and not finding any that would work for all of my applications, I decided to build an authentication framework, which I named Rodauth.
+.notes In the past, I have worked mostly on non-Rails applications, and as there was not a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|Last year, after looking at existing solutions and not finding any that would work for all of my applications, I decided to build an authentication framework, which I named Rodauth.

 <img src="../../file/rodauth.svg" width="600" style="position: absolute; top: 50px; left: 300px;"/>